 Click to expand questions

-+ How do I decide on a course?
+1. How do I choose a school/course?

-We recommend starting with your main reason/purpose.
+Or, we recommend starting with your main reason/purpose.

 Is it to...

 -> Study towards further education/getting a job?